-- Securing the dismissal of a coverage action filed by a subcontractor and insurer for a national homebuilder, in a hostile forum.
+- Secured the dismissal of a coverage action filed by a subcontractor and insurer for a national homebuilder, in a hostile forum.

-- Representing a publicly traded homebuilder in a complex, high-stakes insurance coverage dispute that was resolved in the builder’s favor.
-The terms of the settlement are confidential, but the homebuilder was “thrilled” with the settlement.
+- Represented a publicly traded homebuilder in a complex, high-stakes insurance coverage dispute that was resolved in the builder’s favor.
+The terms of the settlement were confidential, but the homebuilder was “thrilled” with the settlement.